Joel Townsley Rogers: Career

-After the war he made use of his experiences and vivid imagination to sell short stories to the many pulp magazines that sold in the 1920s and 1930s for fifteen or twenty cents.
+Rogers made use of his military experiences and vivid imagination to sell short stories to the many pulp magazines that sold in the 1920s and 1930s for fifteen or twenty cents.
+Notable for his versatility, Rogers was published in The Saturday Evening Post, Snappy Stories, Adventure, Argosy, Detective Fiction Weekly, Thrilling Wonder Stories, Saucy Stories, Telling Tales, Zest, Top-Notch Magazine and Startling Stories, among others.